kevintupper/streamlit_azure_starter/README.md

 The template is designed to simplify the process of deploying Streamlit apps to Azure while following best practices for scalability and maintainability.

-## Infrastructure Deployment

-The infrastructure for this project is deployed using a **PowerShell script** located in the `azure/` folder.
-This script automates the creation of all necessary Azure resources for the app, ensuring a smooth and repeatable deployment process.

-### What `deploy-infra.ps1` Does

-The `deploy-infra.ps1` script performs the following tasks in order:

-1. **Resource Group Creation**: Creates a resource group in the specified Azure region.
-2. **Azure Container Registry (ACR)**: Sets up a container registry for storing and managing container images.
-3. **App Service Plan and App Service**: Deploys a Linux-based App Service Plan and an App Service for hosting the containerized Streamlit app.
-4. **App Registration**: Registers the app in Azure Active Directory (AAD) for secure authentication and generates a client secret.
-5. **Update Redirect URIs**: Updates the redirect URIs for the app registration.
-6. **Environment File Updates**: Updates the `.env` file with the app's client ID, client secret, and tenant ID.

-The script is idempotent, meaning it can be safely re-run without duplicating resources or causing errors.
-Developers can modify the script to add more resources or customize the deployment process as needed.
+## Environment File (.env)

+The `.env` file is used to store sensitive configuration values required by the application.
+It must exist in the root directory **before running the deployment scripts**, as the deployment process will modify specific values in the file.

+**Important Notes:**

+- The `deploy-infra.ps1` script will overwrite your `APP_CLIENT_ID`, `APP_CLIENT_SECRET`, and `APP_TENANT_ID` values during deployment.
+Ensure the `.env` file exists in the root directory before running the script.
+- Do not share or commit the `.env` file to version control systems to avoid exposing sensitive information.
+- See `template.env` for an example of the minimum required values.

+## Deploy to Azure

+This project uses two PowerShell scripts to deploy the infrastructure and the app to Azure. **Deploying to Azure is required to update the `.env` file with the necessary Entra ID settings, even for running the app locally.** The app validates security using Entra ID, so skipping this step is not recommended.

 ### Steps to Deploy Infrastructure